Pakistan Atomic Energy Commission: Awards

 On 26 June 2021, 4 scientists of the PAEC were awarded the Team Achievement Award and another scientist was awarded the Young Scientist Award for work in plant mutation breeding and related technologies.
 These awards were bestowed in recognition of Pakistan's advancements in the application of nuclear technology for achieving the U.N.
 Sustainable Development Goals.
 The awards were jointly awarded by the International Atomic Energy Agency (IAEA) and the U.N.'s Food and Agriculture Organization.

-Management
+Corporate affairs and management

+The Pakistan Atomic Energy Commission's mission and mandate was promulgated by the presidential ordinance in 1965 but also approved later as a parliamentary act in 1974.
+The Pakistan Atomic Energy Commission's leadership consists of an appointed chairman assisted by the seven full-time members and three part-time members.

-The PAEC is chaired by a person appointed by the Government of Pakistan as specified in the government notification.
-The PAEC's management is organized by the Government of Pakistan who awards contracts to the potential candidates.
-Its full-time members consist of the appointed Chair; a finance member, and two technical members.
+The chairman is appointed by the President of Pakistan on the nomination of the Prime Minister of Pakistan and the chairman's staff included the full-time members who are designated as "Member (Finance)" and "Member (Technical)".

 Its part-time members are composed of the senior scientists and the chief scientific adviser to the government.